“If you want to live, you will live” Stories

 Of course, it was very scary.

 My daughter was just pregnant, and it was also a shock for her.
 But I had a wonderful doctor; she immediately sent me to the clinic and kept telling everyone: “Young woman, young woman, she urgently needs to have surgery because she has such a serious problem.”
 My daughter and cousin helped me a lot.
-There was also a little assistant: my granddaughter was born during the CA153 Blood test and treatment program, and I had to go for walks with her because my daughter worked.
+There was also a little assistant: my granddaughter was born during the CA153 treatment program, and I had to go for walks with her because my daughter worked.
 It was hard for me after chemotherapy; I also developed arrhythmia.
 We decided that my daughter works, and I look after my granddaughter.
 And my granddaughter pulled me out of physical exhaustion because walking daily helped me return to normal.

 Of course, there was a very pessimistic mood.

-After my CA153 Blood test and the treatment, I decided to undergo art therapy.
+After my CA153 antigen Blood sample test and the treatment, I decided to undergo art therapy.
 I started drawing and painting three or four paintings a day.
 I’d desire to pour it all out on paper.
 I drew and painted, started working with artists and bought courses.
 And now I draw quite well.
 Recently, my artist invited me to his broadcast and told me I started with children’s drawings and reached a decent level.
 And in March, I started writing poetry.
 Now, I have more than 200 poems.
 Girls, my friends, say that my poems heal, and they wait for them every morning.
 I start every morning with a poem.
 I can no longer imagine myself without it.”